JetBrains/lincheck/REPORTS.md

-# Test Reports from Lincheck
+# Test Reports by Lincheck

+These test reports describe the bugs detected by Lincheck.

 ## `ConcurrentLinkedDeque` in Java Standard Library